SkylineCommunications/dataminer-docs/develop/TOOLS/TOODataMinerDevPackages/TOODataMinerDevPackages.md

 - Skyline.DataMiner.Dev.Protocol
 - Skyline.DataMiner.Dev.Common

-There are also several dependency packages each containing a single assembly from the Skyline DataMiner/Files folder of the DataMiner.
-These are not intended to be installed individualy.
+There are also several dependency packages, each containing a single assembly from the "Skyline DataMiner/Files" folder of the DMA.
+These are not intended to be installed individually.

 - Skyline.DataMiner.Files.*